Hog-CERN/Hog/docs/01-Getting-Started/03-convert-project.md

 ```

 All your source files are now compiled as a separate library called accordingly to the *.src file they are contained in.
-Therefore you have to add the library to yout project:
+Therefore you have to add the library to your project:

 ```vhdl
 library <fancy_name>;